R. M. Tinstman Fellowship

 The United Ways of Texas Tinstman Fellowship program seeks to provide qualified college students with the opportunity to participate in internships within the United Way system in Texas.
 See below for additional information about how to participate in the Tinstman Fellowship.

-Summer 2014 Host Application - This form should be completed by local United Way organizations wishing to host a Tinstman Fellow.
+Fall 2014 Host Application - This form should be completed by local United Way organizations wishing to host a Tinstman Fellow.

 Tinstman Fellowship Overview